 - 1. Alternative Sources Alternative non-potable water supply sources including surface water, groundwater, wastewater, and storm water will be evaluated to offset potable demands by either reclamation or reuse.
-Examples of non-potable uses for consideration by the City will include: - Irrigation: Irrigation of adjacent agricultural areas, regional golf courses, and large institutional properties such as the University of Missouri grounds, hospitals, and schools. - Flush Water: Non-potable water can also be used within commercial and industrial facilities or buildings as toilet and urinals flushing water.
-Facilities with high occupancies but relatively simple plumbing systems generally provide the best opportunity of the use of reuse water flush water. - Cooling Water: Reclaimed water can be used in industrial or commercial cooling or air conditioning.
-Power plant cooling towers at the University of Missouri as well as other facilities throughout the City could be considered. - Other: Other opportunities to utilize reuse reclaimed wastewater such as wash down water, pump seal water, yard hydrants, and restricted site irrigation. - 2.
-Deliverables The preceding tasks will be summarized into a technical memorandum and appropriate data will be integrated into GIS maps developed under Task B5.

-D. Demand Response Program

-- 1. Program Development A demand response program will be developed with consideration for residential, commercial, industrial, institutional, irrigation, and non-revenue water.
+Examples of non-potable uses for consideration by the City will include: - Irrigation: Irrigation of adjacent agricultural areas, regional golf courses, and large institutional properties such as major institutions, hospitals and schools. - Flush Water: Non-potable water can also be used within commercial and industrial facilities or buildings as toilet and urinals flushing water.
+Facilities with high occupancies but relatively simple plumbing systems generally provide the best opportunity of the use of reuse water flush water. - Cooling Water: Reclaimed water can be used in industrial or commercial cooling or air conditioning. - Other: Other opportunities to utilize reuse reclaimed wastewater such as wash down water, pump seal water, yard hydrants, and restricted site irrigation. - 2.
+Deliverables The preceding tasks will be summarized into a technical memorandum and appropriate data will be integrated into GIS maps developed under Task B5. - D. Demand Response Program - 1.
+Program Development A demand response program will be developed with consideration for residential, commercial, industrial, institutional, irrigation, and non-revenue water.
 Demand management options to be evaluated will include programs such as time of day and day of week water across all the classifications of use and then a number of programs specifically for certain customers.
 Plumbing codes and existing programs will be included (removed from any projected savings) in the program analysis and the costs of each program identified and prioritized.
-The cost and rate requirements for these programs will also be estimated. - 2.
+The cost and rate requirements for these programs will also be estimated.
+A projection of potential changes (reductions in water demand from current forecasts) will be produced. - 2.
 Utility Side Management Utility-side water conservation will be assessed including: - Water loss control - Leakage management - Currently main breaks and services line failures will be evaluated and benchmarked against other utility data